42ways/onion-architecture-blueprint/README.md

 ## Usage

-The module `main` includes some demo programs that are available as Gradle tasks `runEnumDemo`, `runPersonDemo` and `runContractDemo`.
+The module `demo` includes some demo programs that are available as Gradle tasks `runEnumDemo`, `runPersonDemo` and `runContractDemo`.

-The demo programs use a H2 database configured to use file based storage in `main/.h2` (see configuration file `infrastructure/src/main/resources/hibernate.cfg.xml`).
+The demo programs use a H2 database configured to use file based storage in `demo/.h2` (see configuration file `infrastructure/src/main/resources/hibernate.cfg.xml`).